 The Group continues to demonstrate consistently profitable performance and strong cash conversion.
-This is illustrated by a well-capitalised balance sheet with no net debt, a strong asset base and cash balances.
+This is illustrated by a well-capitalised balance sheet with net cash and a strong asset base.

-The Group's borrowings disclosed in these financial statements were refinanced in May 2013 with the Group's existing bankers, Lloyds Bank plc, resulting in a new £19.7 million facility expiring in May 2018.
-Half of this loan was repaid evenly over five years with the balance at maturity.
-The multi-currency loan was denominated £6 million in Sterling and €16 million in Euros.
-The Group incurred £0.5 million in fees in arranging these loans, which was amortised over the life of the loans.
+The Group's borrowings disclosed in these financial statements were refinanced in May 2018 with the Group's existing bankers, Lloyds Bank plc, resulting in a new multi-currency term loan denominated as £3 million in Sterling and €8 million in Euros.
+The facility will be repaid evenly over five years.
+The Group incurred £0.1 million in fees in arranging these loans, which was amortised over the life of the loans.
 The bank loans in the financial statements are stated net of these finance arrangement fees.